gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     connections.
 The certificate can only be replicated by someone with access to the private key, which is **only** present on the primary node.

-1. Test that the remote connection to the primary server works (as the `gitlab-psql` user):
+1. Test that the `gitlab-psql` user can connect to the primary's database:

     ```bash
     sudo -u gitlab-psql /opt/gitlab/embedded/bin/psql --list -U gitlab_replicator -d "dbname=gitlabhq_production sslmode=verify-ca" -W -h 1.2.3.4